CODE-SUBMIT/simulator1/README.md

 ## Numerical results
 We conduct our experiments on a large-scale real-world interior layout dataset that contains industrial designs from professional designers.
 Our numerical results demonstrate that the proposed model yields higher-quality layouts as compared with the state-of-art model.

-The figure below illustrate the examples of layouts produced by the state-of-the-art models.
+The figure below illustrate several examples of layouts produced by the state-of-the-art models.
 These layouts are for bedroom and tatami room.
 The ground truth layout in the simulator and the real-time renders can be found in the  first row.
 The layouts produced by the state-of-art models are shown in the second and third rows.
 It can be observed that the state-of-art model produces inaccurate position and size of the furniture.

 ![Size & Position](fig1.jpg)